kohkimakimoto/essh/README.md

 * **Task Runner**: Task is a script that runs on remote and local servers.
 You can use it to automate your system administration tasks.

-* **Modules**: Essh provides modular system that allows you to use, create and share reusable Lua code easily.

 ## Installation

 Essh is provided as a single binary.
 You can download it and drop it in your $PATH.